pingcap/docs/tidb-cloud/tidb-cloud-release-notes.md

     For more information, see [Import CSV Files from Amazon S3 or GCS into TiDB Cloud](/tidb-cloud/import-csv-files.md) and [Import Sample Data](/tidb-cloud/import-sample-data.md).

-- Support AWS PrivateLink-powered endpoint connection as a new network access management option for TiDB Cloud [Serverless Tier](/tidb-cloud/select-cluster-tier.md#tidb-serverless-beta) clusters.
+- Support AWS PrivateLink-powered endpoint connection as a new network access management option for [TiDB Serverless](/tidb-cloud/select-cluster-tier.md#tidb-serverless-beta) clusters.

     The private endpoint connection does not expose your data to the public internet.
 In addition, the endpoint connection supports CIDR overlap and is easier for network management.